shubhamsinghsarkar61/tata-data-visualization-powerbi/README.md

 📊 Tata Data Visualization Virtual Experience (Power BI)

-📌 Project Overview
+🧾 Project Overview

-This project is part of the Tata Data Visualization Virtual Experience Program.
+This project is part of the Tata Data Visualization Virtual Experience Program hosted on Forage.

-The goal of this project was to analyze retail transaction data and generate meaningful business insights using Microsoft Power BI.
+The objective of this project was to analyze an Online Retail transactional dataset and transform raw business data into meaningful insights using Microsoft Power BI.

-The analysis focuses on revenue trends, customer purchasing behavior, top-performing countries, and global product demand.
+The analysis focuses on identifying revenue trends, customer behavior, top-performing countries, and global product demand.

 ---

 🧠 Business Scenario

-The CEO and CMO requested insights from the retail dataset to better understand business performance and identify growth opportunities.
+The CEO and CMO requested insights from the retail dataset to better understand business performance and identify potential growth opportunities.

-The objective was to transform raw transaction data into actionable insights that support business decision-making.
+The goal was to convert raw transaction data into actionable insights that support business decision-making.

 ---

+📂 Dataset

+Dataset used in this project:

+Online Retail Dataset

+The same dataset was used across Task 1 and Task 3 to explore business questions and create the Power BI dashboard.

+The dataset contains transactional information such as:

+- Invoice Number
+- Product Code
+- Product Description
+- Quantity
+- Unit Price
+- Invoice Date
+- Customer ID
+- Country

+---

 📋 Task 1 – Framing the Business Questions

+By exploring the Online Retail dataset, business questions from the CEO and CMO were identified.

 CEO Questions